How to Save Money on Meat

 There are many factors to consider when figuring out how to get the best deal on the quality of meat we desire that will effect how much we pay: how the animal is raised, what the animal ate, how it was treated, how far the meat had to travel, how it was butchered, etc. Depending on your particular standards, these tips may or may not work for you.

 Here are some ways to save money buying meat:

 If you buy meat from conventional grocery stores, it is probably worth your time to keep track of the lowest prices on the cuts and varieties you most eat.
-If you know that you can regularly get ground beef for $1.99/lb, then you will know to get to the store when it goes on sale for $.99/lb.
+If you know that you can regularly get ground beef for $2.99/lb, then you will know to get to the store when it goes on sale for less than that.

-:: Replace meat with high-protein legumes.
-This is one area in which I have absolutely no experience as beans make me wretch.
-But I do know that legumes are way cheaper than meat and probably more healthful than most meat options out there.
-Get your Nourishing Traditions funk on and forgo the canned beans and soak dried beans to save even more money.
+This is one area in which I have absolutely no experience as beans make me wretch, but I do know that legumes are way cheaper than meat and probably more healthful than most meat options out there.
+Read through our big All About Beans page here.

 This post may contain affiliate links.
 See the disclosure policy for more information.

 Also be careful that some stores (like Walmart) inject their meat with a lot of water.
 If you want an example of this buy 4 lbs of chicken thighs and put them in a crockpot without adding water.
 Cook until meat is done and you will end up with a crockpot full of water, 1 lb meat (maybe) and the skin (I did this).
 Their beef is the same way, I never buy my meat there no matter the price.

 How many of you have a nice Kitchen Made mixer that has the grinder attachment?
 I use mine to make my own lean ground beef by buying round steak when it’s on sale and grind my own.
 Simple, easy and I control the fat content for a lot cheaper than buying the “lean” from the grocery store.